-As of December 31, 2011, White Mountains concluded that its investment in Symetra common shares was other-than-temporarily impaired and wrote down the GAAP book value of the investment to its estimated fair value of \$261.0 million or \$15 per share.
+As of December 31, 2011, White Mountains concluded that its investment in Symetra common shares was other-thantemporarily impaired and wrote down the GAAP book value of the investment to its estimated fair value of \$261.0 million or \$15 per share.
 This impairment, as well as the effect of Symetra capital transactions, resulted in a basis difference between the GAAP carrying value of White Mountains's investment in Symetra common shares under the equity method and the amount derived by multiplying the percentage of White Mountains common share ownership by Symetra's total GAAP equity.
 As of November 5, 2015, the pre-tax unamortized basis difference was \$159.9 million, of which \$32.6 million is attributable to equity in earnings of unconsolidated affiliates and \$127.3 million is attributable to equity in net unrealized investment gains from investments in unconsolidated affiliates.
 The pre-tax basis differences were to be amortized over a 30-year period, based on estimated future cash flows associated with Symetra's underlying assets and liabilities to which the basis differences were attributed.
-White Mountains recognized the amortization of the basis differences through equity in earnings of unconsolidated affiliates and equity in net unrealized investments in unconsolidated affiliates consistent with the original attribution of the basis differences between equity in earnings and equity in net unrealized investment gains (losses).
+White Mountains recognized the amortization of the basis differences through equity in earnings of unconsolidated affiliates and equity in net unrealized investment gains (losses) from investments in unconsolidated affiliates consistent with the original attribution of the basis differences between equity in earnings and equity in net unrealized investment gains (losses).
 For the period ended November 5, 2015, White Mountains recognized after-tax amortization of \$2.2 million through equity in earnings of unconsolidated affiliates and \$8.9 million through equity in net unrealized investment gains from investments in unconsolidated affiliates.
-For 2014, White Mountains recognized after-tax amortization of \$2.8 million through equity in net unrealized investment gains from investments in unconsolidated affiliates.
+For 2014, White Mountains recognized after-tax amortization of \$2.8 million through equity in earnings of unconsolidated affiliates and \$11.7 million through equity in net unrealized investment gains from investments in unconsolidated affiliates.